mbootsman/marcelbootsman.nl/content/posts/wordcamps-and-sustainability/index.md

 ---
-title: 'WordCamps and sustainability'
+title:  WordCamps and sustainability
+author: Marcel Bootsman
+categories:
+- WordPress Community
+- Sustainability
+cover:
+  image: "images/forest-in-the-fog.jpg" # image path/url
+  alt: "Forest in the fog" # alt text
+  caption: "" # display caption under cover
+  relative: false # when using page bundles set this to true
+  hidden: false # only hide on current single page
-date: '2018-09-07T09:51:18+02:00'
+date: "2018-09-07T09:51:18+02:00"
 draft: false
-author: 'Marcel Bootsman'
-summary: 'Since I have been organizing several WordCamps, I have realized it is possible to reduce that stream of waste and make a WordCamp more sustainable and less damaging for the environment.'
+summary: Since I have been organizing several WordCamps, I have realized it is possible to reduce that stream of waste and make a WordCamp more sustainable and less damaging for the environment.
-cover: 'images/forest-in-the-fog.jpg'
-coverAlt: 'Forest in the fog'
+showToc: true
+ShowReadingTime: true
+ShowBreadCrumbs: true
-useRelativeCover: true
+ShowPostNavLinks: true
-categories:
-    - General
 ---

 TL;DR;